-and information to help victims cope and bolster resilience.
+providing compassionate support and information to help victims cope and bolster resilience.
 LONG-TERM Service linkage and tracking should shift to the Resiliency Center once it opens.
 Many victims benefit from grief counseling, but this type of counseling generally is more appropriate at a later time as individuals adjust to day-to-day life.
 Address the potential for increased risk of substance, physical, sexual, and emotional abuse.
 Staffing IMMEDIATE RESPONSE The Behavioral Health subcommittee should designate a POC to oversee the immediate coordination of providers for the FRC and FAC.
-Behavioral health community providers must be represented on the funding team (see Chapter 13).
+Behavioral health community providers must be represented on the funding team (see Best Practice 13).
 Staff impacted by the incident will likely be working through their own trauma and should not be assigned to provide behavioral health care to others.
-LONG-TERM An appropriate trauma therapist must be knowledgeable and trained about evidence-based trauma treatments and practices, particularly those that are effective in treating victims and survivors of violent crime.
 10. Which providers can supply bilingual professionals when needed?
 11. How will behavioral health service providers be included in the incident management organizational structure?
 12. What roles are needed?
 13. What responsibilities need to be covered?
+LONG-TERM ■ An appropriate trauma therapist must be knowledgeable and trained about evidence-based trauma treatments and practices, particularly those that are effective in treating victims and survivors of violent crime.